FS-17/SpeechDataBuilder/README.md

 Connect with leading AI services to automate the transcription process:

-- **Google AI Studio**: Leverage Gemini models for accurate transcription
+- **Google AI Studio**: Leverage the latest Gemini models (including 2.5 Pro and Flash) for accurate transcription
 - **OpenAI**: Utilize Whisper and GPT models for speech recognition and text normalization

 ## 📝 Speech Dataset Creation Guide